 Elusa Winery is located on the grounds of the Four Seasons Resort (which opened in the fall of 2021).
 This is the only resort located winery in all of Napa Valley.
 While a completely separate entity from the resort, their relationship with the Four Seasons is a partnership.
 The estate vineyard was replanted in 2018 and in 2020 and is 4.7 acres, entirely to Cabernet Sauvignon.
 The first wines made under the Elusa label (a Cabernet Sauvignon and a Cabernet Franc) were from vines from this vineyard before the replants.
 Visually the vineyard is intriguing in that it is planted between the villas and residences rather than being a completely separate site from the resort.

 Ground was broken for the resort in 2014 and construction lasted 7 years until completion in late 2021.
-Thomas oversaw the design of the winery and had full input into the cellar including the small tank sizes (primarily 5 tons with a larger 17 ton tank also available).
+Thomas oversaw the design of the winery and had full input into the cellar including the small tank sizes (primarily 5 tons with a larger 17-ton tank also available).

-The focus of the Elusa wines are to showcase Calistoga including single vineyard designate bottlings as well as multiple vineyard site wines.
+The focus of the Elusa wines showcase Calistoga terroir including single vineyard designate bottlings as well as multiple vineyard site wines.
 Some of the Calistoga sites Elusa has or is working with include Kenefick Ranch, Lantz Vineyard, Luvisi Vineyard, Tofanelli Vineyard and Lindquist Vineyard.
 The winemaking team takes a minimalist approach, letting the fruit express itself fully while carefully complementing it with oak.
 These wines are built to age yet are surprisingly approachable in their youth.

 The 2020 Elusa Sauvignon Blanc was sourced from the Panek Vineyard, located just north of St. Helena.
 Moving forward this wine will be from the Tofanelli Vineyard off of Dunaweal Lane in Calistoga.
 This wine is medium gold in color with aromas of honeydew, dried straw and a lemon zest.
 The texture is a beautiful characteristic – creamy, rounded and very supple across the palate.
 Offers flavors of green apple and citrus including pomelo.
 The palate is refreshing and is not tart but not overly tropical either.
 This wine was aged for 8 months in oak.
-The 2021 vintage was aged in both oak including one cigar barrel and also a single stainless steel barrel.
+The 2021 vintage was aged in both oak including one cigar barrel and also a single stainless-steel barrel.

 The 2018 Elusa Kenefick Ranch Vineyard Cabernet Franc is deep ruby in color; offers aromatics of spicy plum and blackberry along with some floral overtones including lavender.
 The aromatics are also slightly savory with old cedar box, dried herbs, black olives, a meatiness and notes of crushed black pepper.
 Offers an intensity of fruit across the palate with primarily black fruit flavors including Santa Rosa plum and dark cherry.
 Superbly balanced in its youth, the texture is lovely with gravelly tannins that roll across the palate gently with no sharp edges whatsoever.
 Lingers with some of the savory characteristics that show on the bouquet including notes of dried tobacco leaf.
 We immediately thought of pairing this wine with BBQ ribs or tri-tip; think Busters BBQ in Calistoga.
 And incidentally this vineyard borders the eastern side of the Four Seasons Resort so the commute for the grapes when harvested is an exceptionally short one.

 The 2018 Elusa Cabernet Sauvignon was sourced from three vineyard sites in Calistoga: Kenefick Ranch, Lantz Vineyard and Pozzan Vineyard.
 Offers plenty of fruit on the bouquet including of plum, ripe blackberry along with dried rose petals, red licorice and old cedar box.
-Also a hint of dust – think of the smell late in summer, the ground is dry and the first rain has just fallen, even if its just a small amount.
+Also, a hint of dust – think of the smell late in summer, the ground is dry, and the first rain has just fallen, even if it’s just a small amount.
 This wine is generous across the palate in flavor including cherry and currant.
 The finish is anchored by gravely and earthy tannins, along with darker spices which persist for some time.
 The brightness of fruit and accompanying acidity show very well.

 The 2018 Elusa Kenefick Ranch Cabernet Sauvignon is dark ruby in the glass; the bouquet immediately offers dark fruits including plum, complemented with dried tobacco leaf and darker spices.
 As the wine evolves, it reveals a hint of chocolate and sweet cherry.
 It is very well balanced across the palate with a richness of fruit especially showing on the finish.
 Great acid.
 The tannins are earthy and anchor a savory finish with flavors of peppercorn and earth notes.